data-ui

 After the MVP, to fund continued development and provide additional value to users, we plan to provide:

 If you’re building internal tools or client apps and want help, feel free to reach out.
+Contributions and feedback are very welcome — this is still early stage!

 License